Siena-Theivagt/Data_Curration_and_Analysis/README.md

 # Data_Curration_and_Analysis

 # Project Description
 This repository contains data and code for the analysis of survey data related to packing habits and travel preferences of survey participants.
-The dataset used in this analysis is provided in the `travel_survey_cleaned_data-2.csv` file.
+The jupyter notebook named 'Data_Curration_and_Cleaning_Software.ipynb' contains the code that cleans the survey data and turns it into the dataset, which is provided in the `travel_survey_cleaned_data-2.csv` file.
+This dataset is then used in the file labeled 'Packing_data_analysis_and_visualizations.ipynb', which provides descriptive statistics and  visualizations of:
+- packing habits by gender
+- Hours Spent Packing for Different Reasons for Travel
+- Hours spent packing for different destinations
+- Destination and Hours Spent Packing
+- Age and gender distributions

 ### Goals
 - To learn more about the packing habits of individuals, such as overpacking, underpacking, or the amount of time people spend packing.
 - To find out the most common reason participants travel.